 The goal of LT training is to train as long as possible at the right pace.
 If you train too much over the LT, you activate the majority of Type IIb fibers, which as you remember are the “fast” fibers specialized for anaerobic energy conversion.
 Therefore, the accumulation of lactate begins to rise sharply, and you have to shorten the training.

-The opposite, LT training with too low pace will impair the effect of the training.
+On the opposite, LT training with too low pace will impair the effect of the training.
 Training of LT is hard training with high quality.
 It means that you need a longer recovery period afterward.
-Thus, it is not a training type, you should practice too often, 1 – 2 times a week, when preparing for a marathon.
+Thus, it is not a training type, you should practice too often, 1 – 2 times a week when preparing for a marathon.
 You will quickly experience a great effect on this kind of training.

-Already after a few weeks with LT training, you will be able to run at relatively high speed with less effort and maintain a high speed in a longer period.
+Already after a few weeks with LT training, you will be able to run at relatively high speed with less effort and maintain a high speed for a longer period.

 LT – training is a training type that makes it possible to keep the lactate concentration relatively constant in the area around the LT.
 This provides an optimal loading of the aerobic processes, and therefore a very good training of them.
 It also contributes to more efficient elimination of lactate.

 We can divide LT training into 4 main groups: